NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/dispersant_exercise.rst

   #.
 Select "Instantaneous Release"
   #.
 Set Amount Released to 315
   #.
 Make sure the units are set to "bbl"
   #.
-Leave the Confidence in Spill Amount at "Certain"
+Load the oil file that you downloaded from the ADIOS Oil Database
   #.
 Click Save

 Water: